Quasi-cyclic Hermitian construction of binary quantum codes: Abstract

 \section{Abstract}

-{ In this paper, we propose a sufficient condition for a family of 2-generator self-orthogonal quasi-cyclic codes with respect to Hermitian inner product.
-Supported in the Hermitian construction, we show algebraic constructions of good quantum codes.
-30 new binary quantum codes with good parameters improving the best-known lower bounds on minimum distance in Grassl's code tables \cite{Grassl:codetables} are constructed.
+In this paper, we introduce a class of dual-containing 2-generator quasi-cyclic codes over $GF(4)$.
+By Hermitian construction, we show computation constructions of binary quantum codes with good parameters from quaternary quasi-cyclic codes.
+Furthermore, 3 new quantum codes $[[42,10,9]]$, $[[74,,36,9]]$ and $[[78,40,9]]$ are derived from Hermitian dual-containing quasi-cyclic codes by an exhaustive search, along with 24 newly derived codes that enhance the previously best-known lower bounds on minimum distance.